Error mitigation for universal gates on encoded qubits

-where the final step can be checked with a simple iterative argument.
+with an approximation error that decreases exponentially in the number of circuit shots~\footnote{The final step in~\eqref{eq_tomography} can be checked with a simple iterative argument.}.
 By measuring $f(p)$ for $p=8k$ with $k \in \N$, we can obtain a good estimate for $\bar \eps$ using exponential fitting.
-Once we learned the logical error rate $\bar \eps$ we can use various error mitigation techniques, such as the QPD method, to transform the noisy $T$-gate $\cT_{\bar \eps}$ into a good approximation of the perfect $T$-gate $\cT$, which is discussed next.